-As seen in the symbolism of the cross, angular Houses have as their initial reference the axes of the incarnation cross.
-Thus, the 1st and 7th Houses represent self-revelation through others, the origin of the form creating simultaneously the space of representation, in which we know and are known.
-For this reason, we say that the Ascendant represents the personality and the mask, or how we appear to others.
-On the other hand, the Imum Coeli – Midheaven axis refers to the vertical dimension of existence or the inner and outer ways of responding to our perception of ourselves and others.
-At this point, we must understand how it is not possible to isolate the meaning of axes, quadrants and hemispheres without considering their mutual interaction.
-As a result, at their intersection point, we have the meeting of intuition, perception, sensation and intellect, all revolving around the self motionless motor, which, however ‘empty’, constitutes the raison d’être of the individual epiphany.
+In the symbolism of the cross, the angular houses are based on the axes of the incarnation cross.
+The 1st and 7th Houses represent how we reveal ourselves through others.
+They create a space of representation in which we recognise ourselves and each other.
+This is why the Ascendant represents our personality and mask, i.e., how we appear to others.
+On the other hand, the Imum Coeli – Midheaven axis refers to the vertical dimension of our existence or the inner and outer ways of responding to our perception of ourselves and others.
+It’s important to understand that isolating the meaning of axes, quadrants, and hemispheres is impossible without considering their mutual interaction.
+At their point of intersection, we encounter intuition, perception, sensation, and intellect, which revolve around the unmoved mover.
+This is the reason for individual epiphany.

 The Succedent Houses

 The Succedent Houses, which include the 2nd, 5th, 8th, and 11th Houses, react to the Angular Houses and their immediate sphere of influence.
 The outcome of the action depends on whether the focus is on the angular factor and whether self-awareness is maintained during the expressive act.
 If so, the result is the agent’s harmonious and comprehensive expression.
 However, if creation takes over and claims independence, the divisive aspects prevail, leading the individual to become controlled by their actions.
 The relationship between Angular and Succedent Houses is crucial to understanding this dynamic:

 - 1st to 2nd House: One’s self-awareness is strengthened by inheriting earthly resources.
 Individuals can use their intuition to cultivate these resources or become overly materialistic if not careful.